 In general, the standard duration of an internship in Germany is between 2-3 weeks and a full year.
 And even though there is a chance that it is entirely based on the experience, there are other possibilities that can include financial income as well – somewhere in the area of €250-€500 per month.
 But above all, the outcome of most internships in Germany is either a full-time contract at the given company or even better, substantially increased career opportunities!

-You are right, there are some.
+Indeed, there are some.
 However, most of them depend entirely on your nationality and/or your current status.
 In the worst case scenario, if you are coming from a third country outside the EU/EEA or Switzerland, you would have to consider the following:

 For all other cases, or if you are simply admitted at a German university, you would only have to worry about specific work hour restrictions.
 EU/EEA or Swiss students basically have full freedom aside from some insurance and tax limitations while internationals can devote as much as 120 full days each year.